Preggo Gals' Guide to Dealing with Gallstones

 Third Trimester15-20%

-You don’t hear folks chattin’ about gallstones during pregnancy much, but they’re actually pretty common.
-About 10-15% of expectant moms end up wranglin’ with these pesky things.
-Yep, that’s a decent chunk of ’em.
+You don’t often hear folks talking about gallstones during this time, but they’re more common than you’d think.
+Around 10-15% of women end up dealing with these stubborn stones.
+Yep, that’s a fair number!

 Symptom